kjon-life/perplexing/notebooks/README.md

 A rather cludgy attempt to get the model to just stop generating tokens; I wonder how it could be used

 # Fundamental
 > Standard Prompt:  Consists of only a question or an instruction.

+### `IO` prompting.
 Premise: Like a human.
 The answer depends on your ask.

+### Chain of Thought.
+Premise: Require the model to think through various steps.
+Stages of thinking.

 ## Using Structure
 ```
 <documents>